15 foods to undo binging over the holidays

 Depression.
 Overeating certainly doesn’t make you feel great.
 But aside from that, the holiday season can bring on feelings of depression for many people, especially if they are alone.

-Before you think about a prescription for anti-depressants, think about adding some magnesium-rich foods to your diet.
+Think about adding some magnesium-rich foods to your diet.
 Magnesium is like a natural anti-depressant.

 And there are so many healthy foods that are high in magnesium: dark chocolate, avocados, almonds, oranges, salmon, and dark, leafy greens, just to name a few.